Private Tours for Groups and Families

 Along the tour route Ben carries a backpack of treasures including rare documents and historic newspapers and lets you hold history in your hands.
 Bringing Boston history to life in this fashion is something no other tour delivers.
 You’ll also see hidden spots that other Boston walking tours miss.

-Your private tour group (on tour options 2 and 3) will stop for a reservation at Parker’s Restaurant in the historic and haunted Omni Parker House Hotel.
-Here you’ll be treated to complimentary Boston Cream Pie and Parker House Rolls as Ben transports you back in time through his collection of rare Parker House memorabilia.
+Your private tour group (on tour option 3) will have the opportunity to stop at Parker’s Restaurant in the historic and haunted Omni Parker House Hotel.
+Here you can purchase and enjoy Boston Cream Pie and Parker House Rolls as Ben transports you back in time through his collection of rare Parker House memorabilia.

 Ben’s Boston walking tours are customized to the specific needs of your group or family and are ideal for all ages.
 You won’t find a tour guide in Boston better at keeping children interested and engaged than Ben.
 Since 2004 he has worked with thousands of students and hundreds of groups and families from across the United States and visitors from around the globe.